Young Wallander: Production

-Critical response
+Reception

-On the review aggregator website Rotten Tomatoes, 64% of 14 critics' reviews for the first season are positive, with an average rating of 4.90/10.
+On the review aggregator website Rotten Tomatoes, 64% of 14 critics' reviews for the first season are positive.
 The website's consensus reads, "Bearing little resemblance to the beloved procedural it presumes to reboot, Young Wallander is dispiritingly unenlightening as a prequel and merely functional as a drama in its own right."

-Reviewed by Ellen E. Jones in The Guardian who gave the series 3 out of 5 stars.
-"Netflix's prequel to the Wallander novels and TV series takes place in the present day, weaving in contemporary politics – but would a straight origin story have been better?"
+The Guardian's Ellen E. Jones gave the series three out of five stars writing: "Netflix's prequel to the Wallander novels and TV series takes place in the present day, weaving in contemporary politics – but would a straight origin story have been better?"
 Jones felt a more traditional prequel set in the 1970s may have been more interesting: "Just imagine if the show had researched and recreated 70s Malmö, where the Henriksson-timeline Wallander would have been a rookie?
 Imagine exploring how that very specific time and place – the era of plane hijacking, radical politics and Abba's Eurovision win – shaped Wallander's character?
 Now that would have been a case worth digging into."

-Reviewed in The Telegraph by Chris Bennion, the series was given 1 star out of 5.
+Chris Bennion of The Telegraph rated the series one star out of five.
 "Here we have it, ladies and gentlemen – surely the worst TV drama of the streaming era.
-Or, to put it another way, if you loved Wallander, you’ll hate Young Wallander."
+Or, to put it another way, if you loved Wallander, you'll hate Young Wallander."

-Reviewed by Beth Webb for NME, given 3 out of 5 stars.
-Webb states "Despite its strong aesthetic, the show's target audience seems unclear.
+Beth Webb of NME gave it three out of five stars.
+Webb states, "Despite its strong aesthetic, the show's target audience seems unclear.
 Wallander has built a sizeable following over its extended lifespan, and older fans may struggle to connect with this modern version.
 But the story doesn't feel suitable for a younger audience either.
 As a short, suspense-laden crime drama, this is a justifiable watch, especially with its low-episode count.
 For those seeking another dose of their favourite seasoned Swedish inspector, however, you're better off revisiting the original."